jeremydaly/data-api-client/README.md

 The **Data API Client** wraps the [RDSDataService Class](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/RDSDataService.html), providing you with a number of convenience features to make your workflow easier.
 The module also exposes **promisified** versions of all the standard `RDSDataService` methods, with your default configuration information already merged in. 😉

 To use the Data API Client, require the module and instantiate it with your [Configuration options](#configuration-options).
 If you are using it with AWS Lambda, require it **OUTSIDE** your main handler function.
-This will allow you to reuse the initialize module on subsequent invocations.
+This will allow you to reuse the initialized module on subsequent invocations.

 ```javascript
 // Require and instantiate data-api-client with secret and cluster arns